Owllyy/Darkly/Cross_Site_Request_Forgery/Resources/writeup.md

 Dangers:

-Possible fix solution: validate referer on sensitive pages by cross checking real origin and theorical origin.
+Possible fix solution: validate referer on sensitive pages by cross checking real origin and theorical origin or avoid using this type of validation altogether.